lukso-network/docs/docs/learn/mini-apps/setting-your-grid.md

 ## Grid JSON Structure

-The Grid JSON follows a specific format defined by the [LSP28 specification](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-28-TheGrid.md).
+The Grid follows a specific JSON format defined by the [LSP28 specification](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-28-TheGrid.md).
 Below is the full structure with all available properties.
+You can have multiple grids on multiple tabs.
+The `"LSP28TheGrid:"` property accepts an array of objects.

 <details>
     <summary>See LSP28TheGrid JSON file template</summary>